MarineRoboticsGroup/SwarmRobot/README.md

 ### Dynamixel Workbench
 ----------------------

-Control and communication between Dynamixel motors, which can be controlled as one or daisy-chained together for shared power and movement.
+This borrowed repository covers control and communication between Dynamixel motors, which can be done with one or daisy-chained together for shared power and movement.
 Deciding on software platforms largely depends on three things: type of Dynamixel motor, other components, and software configuration.
-Our software was built using the Dynamixel Workbench due to larger control over the adjustments and fine-tuning.
+Our system architecture was built using the Dynamixel Workbench due to larger control over the adjustments and fine-tuning.
+We suggest going through the Dynamixel Workbench for full instructions and support.
-(Full workbench can be found at https://github.com/MarineRoboticsGroup/dynamixel-workbench)

 #### ROBOTIS e-Manual for Dynamixel Workbench
 - [ROBOTIS e-Manual for Dynamixel Workbench](http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_workbench/)